01. What Is Pleural Thickening?

 Pleural thickening in mesothelioma patients develops as a result of prolonged asbestos exposure.
 Individuals may ingest or inhale asbestos fibers, which may become trapped in the pleura.
 There, the fibers irritate the lung lining, causing chronic inflammation.

-Over time, this inflammation can lead to severe scarring of the lungs.
-The accumulating scar tissue can become thick enough to impair the patient’s lungs from properly expanding when trying to inhale.
+Over time, this inflammation can lead to severe fibrosis, or scarring, of the lungs.
+The accumulating scar tissue can become thick enough to keep the lungs from fully expanding when a person inhales.

 According to studies, pleural thickening is common among mesothelioma patients.

-- In one retrospective study, researchers reported 88% of malignant pleural mesothelioma patients showed pleural thickening on CT scan images.
+- In one overview of past studies, researchers reported 88% of malignant pleural mesothelioma patients showed pleural thickening on CT scan images.

-- In several prospective studies, 5 – 13.5% of asbestos workers developed diffuse pleural thickening.
+- In studies following patients over time, the incidence of asbestos workers who developed pleural thickening was between 5% and 13.5%.
 The workers developed the condition anywhere from 3 to 34 years after asbestos exposure.

 03. Symptoms of Pleural Thickening